 Our Therapists are Always Improving

-• OCC therapists all engage in deliberate practice
+• OCC therapists all engage in deliberate practice.

-• You can help by allowing us to record your sessions and/or filling out post session surveys
+• You can help by allowing us to record your sessions and/or filling out post session surveys.

 In their book, Effective Psychotherapists, William Miller (co-creator of Motivational Interviewing) and Theresa Moyers detail the traits that science shows the best therapists have.
 They then tell therapists what to do to build these traits in themselves.
 Therapists who do deliberate practice, in the way they describe, “distinguishes clinicians with the best client outcomes from those with the worst.” (p.
 127).